DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-asking-candidates-to-confirm-who-reference-requests-should-be-sent-to.md

 ![Screenshot showing a box with reference details in a table.
 These include type, name, email and how long the candidate has known them and for how long.
 There’s a link to allow the candidate to delete the details.](reference-already-given.png)

-If a candidate originally applied before 6pm on 20 September 2022, they would have used the old references process.
-This means that they would have received their references before submitting their application.
+If a candidate originally applied or started their application before 6pm on 20 September 2022, they would have used the old references process.

+They’ll use the new process if they apply again or continue their application in the 2022 to 2023 recruitment cycle.

-If one of these candidates applies again now, they’ll use the new process but their application will already contain the reference details from the old process.
+Their application will contain the details of their reference requests from the old process, unless:

+- the request email failed to send
+- the person they asked for a reference said they could not give one
+- the candidate deleted the details before they submitted their current application

-The candidate will not see the reference.
-They’ll see the same details as they would need to enter for a new reference request:
+The candidate will see the details of the reference request and will be able to:

-- type
-- name
-- email address
-- how they know the person and for how long
+- change the details or delete them if the reference has not been received

-Since the reference has already been received, the candidate cannot change these details.
-They can however delete the details so that the reference will not be sent to training providers.
+- delete the details if the reference has been received

+If they delete the details, the reference will not be sent to the training provider.
-The candidate will still need details for at least 2 reference requests so that they can accept their offer.

 ## Emails